Tesla Model 3 Review

 Nicki Says

 “Tesla leads when it comes to tech.
-I love the simple high-tech interior that does away switches and buttons.
-The excellent Supercharger network is another bonus other car makers can’t match.”
+I know it's divisive, but I love the simple high-tech interior that does away with switches and buttons.
+The excellent Supercharger network is another huge bonus.”

 Driven and reviewed by